 Designed for arts, culture and heritage organisations experiencing substantial transition or change, the programme supports leaders and inspires teams to work collaboratively to increase fundraising and income generation.

 Arts Fundraising & Philanthropy is now calling out for organisations who want to focus on developing their sustainability over the next few years, and in doing so join organisations like Raw Music, Bethlem Gallery, Cambridgeshire County Council and Babylon Arts in driving a step change in their income generation.

 What will my organisation gain?

-As we recover and build back after Covid-19, it’s easy for organisations to become inward-facing.
+Organisations are now facing the perfect storm, recovering after COVID-19 and with an impending cost of living crisis, and its subsequent impact on their business models.
+In these times, it’s easy for organisations to become inward-facing.
 They may struggle to build strong external relationships and stop looking outside of their organisation for fundraising opportunities.
 Right now, it is more important than ever that arts organisations have the fundraising strategies and internal cultures required to survive and be resilient.

 Fundraising Culture Change is for:

 - Board members